Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Interview with a Survivor:

-In the book "Tusen norske skip" by Lise Lindbæk (1943) there's an Apr.-1942 radio interview with Able Seaman/Gunner Waldemar Lund who says he had escaped from the south of Norway in a small boat the previous Sept. and was subsequently trained to be a gunner in Canada.
+In the book "Tusen norske skip" by Lise Lindbæk (1943) there's a transcript of an Apr.-1942 radio interview with Able Seaman/Gunner Waldemar Lund who says he had escaped from the south of Norway in a small boat the previous September and was subsequently trained to be a gunner in Canada.
 He confirms that he received shrapnel in his eye during the shelling from the U-boat and this blinded him.
-He says they were travelling alone at the time, and adds that George Smidt (spelt differently from my report above) was French, and that the seaman who died later on had previously been a miner at Svalbard and had left for England after the raid there.
-His story otherwise agrees with the captain's report above.
-After having received medical treatment at Abaco, a hospital ship from Nassau came to pick them up, and on arrival Nassau the Duke of Windsor was there to welcome them (I've also seen this mentioned in other sources; this was of course the former British king who abdicated in order to marry Wallis Simpson).
+He says they were travelling alone at the time, and adds that George Smidt (spelt differently from my report above) was French, and that the seaman who died later on (Olaus Johannesen) had previously been a miner at Svalbard and had left for England after the raid there (fall of 1941 - joined O. A. Knudsen in Glasgow Jan.
+12-1942).
+Lund's story otherwise agrees with the captain's report.
+Lund adds that after having received medical treatment at Abaco, a hospital ship from Nassau came to pick them up, and on arrival Nassau the Duke of Windsor was there to welcome them (I've also seen this mentioned in other sources; this was, of course, the former British king who abdicated in order to marry Wallis Simpson).
 The Duke was the Governor of Bahamas and personally provided them all with new clothes.
 Lund remained in a hospital for 2 weeks and had his eye removed.
 A footnote to this story says that there was an effort to take him out of service after this, but he vigorously opposed this suggestion, saying that one eye was quite adequate for looking down a barrel and taking aim, and he later sailed for many years as a gunner.
+(For info, this book is available in English under the title "Norway's New Saga of the Sea", translated from Lise Lindbæk's book by Nora O. Solum, and the transcript of Waldemar Lund's radio address in Apr.-1942 is included; he calls himself "Henrik" - see my Books page for ideas on how to find a copy).

-Curious about this young man, I checked the book "Englandsfarten" which lists the small vessels that escaped from Norway to England during the war, and found him as the 25 year old skipper of the 22 ft open vessel M/B Fri which departed Søgne on Sept.
+Curious about this young man, I checked the book "Englandsfarten" which lists the small boats that escaped from Norway to the U.K. during the war, and found him as the 25 year old skipper of the 22 ft open vessel M/B Fri which departed Søgne on Sept.
 26-1941 with 5 people on board and arrived Sunderland on Oct.
-6. The book has a detailed description of this harrowing journey.
+6 (follow the link for details).
+The book has a detailed description of this harrowing journey.
 Others who came along were: Einar Kristiansen, David Skråvik, Håkon Stenmo and Frank Åvik, all from Søgne and all born in 1916.
 W. Lund later came to Lunenburg where he trained to be a gunner, then joined O. A. Knudsen on Dec.
-24-1941 (together with Ole Severin Mikkelsen; this must be the very same Ole Mikkelsen who had escaped from Oran in a lifeboat the year before, see M/T John Knudsen
+24-1941, together with Ole Severin Mikkelsen; this must have been the very same Ole Mikkelsen who had escaped from Oran in a lifeboat the year before, see M/T John Knudsen

-After the loss of O. A. Knudsen, Waldemar Lund served on M/S Vanja, D/S Frithjof Nansen, M/S Titania, D/S Edvard Grieg and M/T Petter, all listed on this website.
+After the loss of O. A. Knudsen, Waldemar Lund served on Fridtjof Nansen, Vanja, Titania, Edvard Grieg and Petter (according to this external page, he died in July-2000).

 Crew List: